Key links to resources for Businesses

 Nations and Regions

 Businesses may also be able to access specific support in their own area.
-Please see the Nations and Regions page for more information.
+Please see our Nations and Regions COVID-19 support page for more information.

 Relaxed rules on carrying over annual leave

 Towards the end of March the government announced it would be relaxing its rules on carrying over annual leave in the wake of the COVID-19 crisis.